the-carlisle-group/PracticalAPL/APLSource/DocSource/Chapters/Chapter1.md

 12
 ~~~

-In this expression, the plus funcion is evaluated first, producing 3, which is then
+In this expression, the plus function is evaluated first, producing 3, which is then
 multiplied by 4 to produce 12.
 Another way of reading the expression is 4
 times everything to right, which is 2 plus everything to the right.